adamsilver/fdpb/06-Search.md

 In *Resilient Web Design* Jeremy Keith talks about the idea of Material Honesty.
 He says *one material should not be used as a substitute for another.
 Otherwise the end result is deceptive.* In this case we want our links to look like links as that's what they are.

-The problem is that some designers make these links look like radio buttons.
+The problem is that some designers make links look like radio buttons.
 They'll use background images to make it appear as though the user is clicking a radio button.
 The problem is that it's not a radio button and doesn't have the functionality of a radio button.

 Avoid this whereever possible.